Respect for the referees is a requirement at every match, regardless of the circumstances.

 This is not local, this is nationwide.

-Note: Every league at every level are all explicitly encouraged to report violations to all other leagues (e.g. US Soccer FAQ on RAP: "We recommend teams, leagues, and members communicate penalties with each other.")
+Note: Every league at every level of youth soccer are all explicitly encouraged to report violations to all other leagues (e.g. US Soccer FAQ on RAP: "We recommend teams, leagues, and members communicate penalties with each other.")
 Suspensions are intended to be served across all teams and leagues ("Best practice would be to have a coach or player suspended for the correlating number of games (and / or time) across all teams and leagues.")

 PCSSL will follow these policies as set by US Soccer, and we will communicate any resulting suspensions or bans.